A Gentle Introduction to Fallacies

 This fails to address why their products are superior to the others.
 Just because something is old or new, doesn’t make it better.

 This is committed when a person’s age is used to support the validity of his claims.
 This is usually applied against someone who is younger.

 “I’ve been in the business for 30 years.
-You’re only 34, what do you know about language design.”
+You’re only 30, what do you know about programming language design?”

 It is assumed here, that just because someone is younger than him, makes him less qualified for the things that are being discussed.

 This is committed when the actions, choices, and words of a person of authority, or expertise, is used to disprove the claims of another person.

 “The theory of evolution is wrong, because Kulas, who is a scientist, said that he doesn’t believe in it.”

 Just because someone is a scientist, doesn’t mean that he supports the theory of evolution.
 It is likely that even if he is a scientist, he doesn’t understand the said theory.